Alia Khan

 About Alia

-Alia Khan is an Assistant Professor in the Department of Environmental Sciences at Western Washington University.
-She has been working in polar and high mountain regions for over a decade to quantify the impacts of black carbon and other light absorbing particles on the surface of the cryosphere.
+Alia Khan is an Associate Professor in the Department of Environmental Sciences at Western Washington University.
+She has been working in polar and high mountain regions for over a decade to quantify the impacts of black carbon and other light absorbing particles on the surface albedo of the cryosphere.
 She combines environmental chemistry and optical remote sensing (by UAV and satellite) to document snow and ice melt in mountainous and polar regions.
 Her research explores the impact of snow algae growth and aerosol deposition, including the resulting impacts on spectral albedo, melt, and water quality.
 After working as a postdoc at NSIDC on a USAID-funded project to quantify snow and ice melt in high Asia, she moved to Bellingham, Washington.
-She now leads the Western Washington Cryosphere Studies and Aquatic Biogeochemistry Lab.
+She now leads the Western Washington Cryospheric Sciences Remote Sensing and Aquatic Biogeochemistry Lab.
 Khan is often looking for master of science students to join her group.
-Students will have the opportunity to conduct intensive summer fieldwork on the local glaciated stratovolcanoes.
+Students will have the opportunity to conduct intensive summer fieldwork on the local glaciated stratovolcanoes, and potentially in the polar regions.

 Specialties